fornaciari/prosit/docs/guide.rst

 The :math:`\alpha` parameter is used to determine the minimum Cosine Similarity Threshold - CST to consider different documents as related to the same latent dimension, i.e. topic.
-PRoSiT is an iterative algorithm, that finds the latent dimensions in different epochs, that need progressively higher similarity thresholds.
+PRoSiT is an iterative algorithm, that finds these latent dimensions in different epochs, where the overall number of data points is progressively reduced, as step by step each set of points lying within the given threshold is collapsed into its centroid.
+In this procedure, growing cosine similarity thresholds are needed to prevent all the data points from falling into their global centroid.
-The :math:`\alpha` parameter is used in the following formula:
+Therefore, the :math:`\alpha` parameter is used in the following formula, that provides higher CSTs at every epoch:

 .. math::